 As someone who is very new to the world of wildlife filmmaking and photography, my time outdoors forced me to get to grips with my camera.
 It also taught me about the immense importance of being patient and intuitive with wildlife.
 While Britain is brimming with animals, they are instinctively timid which means that finding and filming them can prove tricky.
 And believe me as I’ve alluded long hours were spent watching empty grasslands.

-All in all, my modest 15 Days Wild was the perfect excuse to get outdoors, improve my health and my technical abilities.
+My modest 15 Days Wild was the perfect excuse to get outdoors, improve my health and my technical abilities.
 From the experience I even managed to throw together a little montage!